Cloud Setup

 com.xceptance.xlt.mastercontroller.agentcontrollers.ac008_us-east1-a.url = https://35.255.200.13:8500

-You can just copy and paste the output and add it to your mastercontroller.properties file to configure the machines to use for load testing.
-Make sure that you remove or overwrite machines from previous tests.
-If you want to add more machines to an existing list, make sure that the property names differ.
+You can copy and paste the output and add it to your mastercontroller.properties file to configure the machines for load testing.
+Ensure that you remove or overwrite machines from previous tests.
+If you want to add more machines to an existing list, ensure that the property names differ.

 Terminating GCP Instances

-To terminate GCP instances (d), you have to choose one or more regions for which to delete machines. gce_admin will then search for managed instance groups in these regions and prompt you for a selection.
-It will summarize the selected options before actually deleting any instances:
+To terminate GCP instances (d), choose one or more regions for which to delete machines. gce_admin will then search for managed instance groups in these regions and prompt for a selection.
+It will summarize the selected options before deleting any instances:

 Retrieving all managed instance groups in region 'us-central1' ...
 OK